-^{}The National Labor Relations Act covers most private-sector employers.
+^{}The National Labor Relations Act covers most private-sector employers and the United States Postal Service.
 Excluded from coverage under the NLRA are public-sector employees, agricultural and domestic workers, independent contractors, workers employed by a parent or spouse, employees of air and rail carriers covered by the Railway Labor Act, and supervisors (although supervisors that have been discriminated against for refusing to violate the NLRA may be covered).